Milwaukee

 Energy Reduction Goal

-We were unable to find information regarding a current energy reduction goal.
+We could not find any information regarding a local energy reduction goal for Milwaukee.

 Renewable Energy Goal